Melle Springer

 Melle Springer (born 30 December 1998) is a Dutch footballer who plays for IJVV Stormvogels in the Derde Klasse.

 Club career

-He made his Eerste Divisie debut for Jong AZ on 1 September 2017 in a game against Jong FC Utrecht.
+He made his Eerste Divisie debut for Jong AZ on 1 September 2017 in a game against Jong Utrecht.

-After two years with Eerste Divisie club SC Telstar, he moved to amateur club IJVV Stormvogels in June 2020, effectively retiring from professional football.
+After two years with Eerste Divisie club Telstar, he moved to amateur club IJVV Stormvogels in June 2020, effectively retiring from professional football.
 Instead, Springer would focus on his studies.